To prevent sensitive data from leaking by users with access to SQL Server, we have implemented, in 5.4.8, Data Encryption.

 - Field type: int

-This makes it possible to support multiple type of anonymization in the future.
+This makes it possible to support multiple types of anonymization in the future.

 - A field will be added to contain encrypted data (instead of ClosedData/OpenData/NumericData)